billimek/dotfiles-old/README.md

 #### Set up a system wide hotkey for iTerm (Keys=>Hotkey)
 Recommended Cmd-Escape, which is really Cmd-Capslock.

+#### In iTerm, uncheck "Use Lion-style full screen" on General
+This will give you fast full screen windows that are switchable without switching to spaces.

 #### in MacVim, uncheck Prefer native fullscreen under Advanced settings
 Same as iTerm.
 The Lion style spaces navigation slows everything down for no reason.

 ## If you want to run vim in terminal

-* Make sure you install base16-tomorrow colorscheme in your terminal!
+* Make sure you install Solarized colorscheme in your terminal!
 * If you don't want to use solarized terminal, then make sure you do this:

       let g:yadr_using_unsolarized_terminal = 1